-Temporary investments consist of certificates of deposit, U.S. Treasury Bills, U.S. Agency Obligations, foreign bonds, and corporate bonds stated at fair value.
+Temporary investments consist of Certificates of Deposit, U.S. Government Obligations, and Corporate Bonds stated at fair value.
 The fair market values of investments may fluctuate depending on changes in interest rates.

 The Commission has an investment policy to guide investment making decisions by management.
 The funds can be invested in a combination of the following: